votommy/FIRE/README.md

 - Fix formatting on mobile devices.
 - Convert javascript to Vue.js
 - Convert css to Sass
+- Implement API for tax rates.
-- Implement API for tax rates and inflation rates.
+- Implement API for inflation rates.

 Obstacles:
 - No available APIs for returning estimated capital gains tax rates.